-Easily collaborating between teams across the hospital system, better surgical results and achieving true informed consent with patients are just three reasons why Nemours Children’s Hospital uses an in-house 3D printing service.
+Seamless collaboration between teams across the hospital system, better surgical results and achieving true informed consent with patients.
+These are just three of the many reasons Nemours Children’s Hospital uses an in-house 3D printing service.

-They have been growing their lab in Orlando, Florida, since 2016, to the point where today they can print 25 to 30 models a month, for departments across the hospital system, including cardiology, orthopedic, general and plastic surgery, urology, and neurosurgery.
-In addition, the 3D printing team is able to remotely support the system’s sister hospital in Delaware and clinics in Jacksonville and Pensacola.
+The lab in Orlando, Florida, has grown since it began in 2016.
+Today it prints 25 to 30 models a month, for a variety of departments across the hospital system.
+These could include cardiology, orthopaedic, general and plastic surgery, urology, and neurosurgery.
+The 3D printing team also provides remote support to the system’s sister hospital in Delaware and clinics in Jacksonville and Pensacola.

-In this blog, 3D printing lab team members Dr. Tushar Chandra, Pushpak Patel, and Dr. Craig Johnson gave insights into the 3D printing service at Nemours, and developments they hope to see in the future.
+The 3D printing lab team members Dr. Tushar Chandra, Pushpak Patel, and Dr. Craig Johnson gave us insights into their 3D printing service at Nemours, and developments they hope to see in the future.
 Part one details the process of setting up their lab, including which software and hardware they use, and part two focuses on the benefits they have seen for their institution and patients.

 What was the driver to set up the 3D printing service at Nemours?